Healthcare Fraud Patterns

-During ten months developing CLIN for 777 dental practices, we encountered fraud attempts that traditional banking security wouldn't catch.
+During ten months developing CLIN for 777 dental practices, we encountered fraud attempts that traditional banking security would not catch.
 Healthcare professionals are high-value targets because they handle controlled substances, process insurance claims, and maintain patient financial data.

 DEA (Drug Enforcement Administration) registration numbers allow healthcare professionals to prescribe controlled substances.
 These numbers are valuable on black markets and frequently targeted by fraudsters.

-Cross-reference verification: Verify DEA numbers against multiple databases—DEA registry, state professional licensing, NPI database, and practice management systems.
+Detection requires cross-reference verification against multiple databases: DEA registry, state professional licensing, NPI database, and practice management systems.

 const deaVerification = {